Counseling Center FAQs

 All actively enrolled full-time/part-time undergraduate/graduate students are eligible for services (you must be enrolled for that semester you are being seen).
 Sometimes other persons important in your life, such as a partner may be involved in the counseling process as well; however, they too must be an actively enrolled student.

-If you are experiencing a mental health emergency or crisis please call 911 or go to the nearest emergency room.
-An appointment is not necessary if you need assistance from the Counseling Center during office hours and you may come directly to our office, call us at (808) 735-4845, email us at [email protected], or call Campus Security at (808) 735-4792 to notify our center.
+If you are experiencing a mental health emergency or crisis, please call 911 or go to the nearest emergency room.
+An appointment is not necessary if you need assistance from the Counseling Center during office hours, and you may come directly to our office, call us at (808) 735-4845, email us at [email protected], or call Campus Security at (808) 735-4792 to notify our center.
 If this is an urgent matter, we will do our best to rearrange appointments that we may have that day to assist you as soon as possible.
-Please also refer to our crisis and/or wellness resources page for after hour contacts on our homepage on the University website.
+Please also refer to our crisis and/or community resources page for after hour contacts on our homepage on the University website.

 Not at all.
 Students who use the Counseling Center are interested in their personal growth and adjustment to the world around them, especially during college.
 Students face an array of minor and major developmental concerns, academic pressures, challenges, and transitions while in college.
 You may feel anxious, angry, overwhelmed, lonely, sad or homesick.
 Counseling Center staff are trained licensed professionals who can help you to explore alternative coping strategies and find healthy ways of dealing with these pressures.